478mkharb/devops-learning/Interview/Docker.md

 ## Q25.
 What is an image digest?

-A digest is a content-addressed identifier for image content.
+A digest is a content-addressed identifier for specific image content, commonly an image manifest or other OCI content.

 Example: